lucyellu/inkception-3d/README.md

 https://github.com/lucyellu/inkception-3d

 This repository contains training and inference code based on an I3D architecture to detect ink from image stacks.
+It's based off of GP winning code from Youseff and Luke with slight modifications to inference specific layers.
+Also credit to Johannes Rudolph's segment browser who pointed out the impact that reversing the order of layers makes.
+I found that stacking the reverse with normal with specific masking can take away some of the distracting artifacts, either from segmentation or inherent non-ink features of papyrus.

-The easiest way is to clone the repo and open the jupyter notebooks in a colab environment.
+The easiest way to replicate is to clone the repo and open the jupyter notebooks in a colab environment.
 Then simply run the cells of interest.

 ```
 git clone https://github.com/lucyellu/inkception-3d.git